Uber Plans to Shift Focus to Electric Scooters & E-Bikes for Short City Trips

 With thousands of Uber vehicles clogging city streets, the company itself is being blamed for increasing traffic in some cities.
 Now Uber's CEO is taking action.
 Uber is planning an emphasis on electric scooters and e-bikes instead of cars as a transportation option.
 Speaking with the Financial Times, Uber CEO Dara Khosrowshahi said more individual modes of transport, such as electric scooters and bicycles, were better suited for crowded city centers.

-"During rush hour, it is very inefficient for a one-ton hulk of metal to take one person 10 blocks," Khosrowshahi told the Financial Times.
-"We're able to shape behaviour in a way that's a win for the user.
-It's a win for the city.
+"During rush hour, it is very inefficient for a one-ton hulk of metal to take one person 10 blocks."
+Khosrowshahi told the Financial Times.
+"We're able to shape behavior in a way that's a win for the user.
+It's a win for the city."

-Khosrowshahi is aware that the move would take revenue away from Uber's drivers.
+Khosrowshahi is aware that the move would likely take revenue away from Uber's drivers.